 A viral chocolate bar from Dubai is here to stay

-The internet has gone ... nuts for Dubai chocolate.
+The internet has gone bananas for Dubai chocolate.
 Social media influencers such as Ophelia Nichols say they gobble it up.

 "It smells beautiful, and it is beautiful!"
 Nichols exclaimed in a recent TikTok video.
 "How do they make it like that?"